 The placement blocks below are indicative of how a full-time student may experience the course.
 This can vary with part time study or enrolment in a combined degree.

-- Year one: 15 days (120 hours), usually one week placement in Autumn session and two weeks in Spring session.
+- Year one: 20 days (160 hours), usually a two week placement in Autumn session and two weeks in Spring session.

 - Year two: 35 days (280 hours), usually 3 x two week placements completed per session and 1 x one week placement across Autumn and Spring sessions

-- Year three: 50 days (400 hours), 2 x two week placements in Autumn session or Summer session (undertaken at the end of 2nd year - subject to availability) and 1 x two week and 1 x 4 week placement in Spring session.
+- Year three: 50 days (400 hours), 1 x four week placement in Autumn session or Summer session (undertaken at the end of 2nd year - subject to availability) and 1 x two week* in Autumn Session and 1 x 4 week placement in Spring session.